New and simple algorithms for stable flow problems: Introduction

+Stability is a well-known concept used for matching markets without monetary transactions~\cite{Rot84}.
+A stable solution provides certainty that no two agents are willing to selfishly modify the market situation.
+Stable matchings were first formally defined in the seminal paper of Gale and Shapley~\cite{GS62}.
+They described an instance of the college admission problem and introduced the terminology based on marriage that since then became wide-spread.
+Besides this initial application, variants of the stable matching problem are widely used in employer allocation markets~\cite{RS90}, university admission decisions~\cite{BS99,BDK10}, campus housing assignments~\cite{CS02,PPR08} and bandwidth allocation~\cite{GLMMRV07}.
+A recent honor proves the currentness and importance of results in the topic: in 2012, Lloyd S. Shapley and Alvin E. Roth were awarded the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel for their outstanding results on market design and matching theory.

+In the classic stable marriage problem, we are given a bipartite graph, where the two classes of vertices represent men and women, respectively.
+Each vertex has a strictly ordered preference list over his or her possible partners.
+A matching is \emph{stable} if it is not \emph{blocked} by any edge, that is, no man-woman pair exists who are mutually inclined to abandon their partners and marry each other~\cite{GS62}.

+In practice, the stable matching problem is mostly used in one of its capacitated variants, which are the stable many-to-one matching, many-to-many matching and allocation problems.
+The \emph{stable flow} problem can be seen as a high-level generalization of all these settings.
+As the most complex graph-theoretical generalization of the stable marriage model, it plays a crucial role in the theoretical understanding of the power and limitations of the stability concept.
+From a practical point of view, stable flows can be used to model markets in which interactions between agents can involve chains of participants, e.g., supply chain networks involving multiple independent companies.

-Such a network with preferences models a market situation.
-The vertices are vendors dealing with some goods.
-The edges connecting them represent possible deals.
-Through his preference list, each vendor specifies how desirable a specific trade would be to him.
-Sources and sinks (producers and consumers) are not classified by having only incoming or only outgoing edges.
-Set $S$ contains all vertices that produce or consume some goods.
-A feasible network flow is stable, if there is no pair of vendors such that they mutually agree to modify the flow in the same manner.
+In the stable flow problem, a directed network with preferences models a market situation.
+Vertices are vendors dealing with some goods, while edges connecting them represent possible deals.
+Through his preference list, each vendor specifies how desirable a trade would be to him.
+Sources and sinks model suppliers and end-consumers.
+A feasible network flow is stable, if there is no set of vendors who mutually agree to modify the flow in the same manner.
+A blocking walk represents a set of vendors and a set of possible deals so that all of these vendors would benefit from rerouting some flow along the blocking walk.

+\paragraph{Literature review.} The notion of stability was extended to so-called ``vertical networks'' by Ostrovsky in 2008~\cite{Ost08}.
+Even though the author proves the existence of a stable solution and presents an extension of the Gale-Shapley algorithm, his model is restricted to unit-capacity acyclic graphs.
+Stable flows in the more general setting were defined by Fleiner~\cite{Fle14}, who reduced the stable flow problem to the stable allocation problem.
+Since then, the stable flow problem has been investigated in several papers~\cite{FJJT18,FJST18,Jag17,LN17}.
+Recently, stable flows have been used to derive conflict-free routings in multi-layer graphs~\cite{SW15}.